xebia/integrate-mcp-with-copilot/.github/steps/5-step.md

    npx @modelcontextprotocol/inspector
    ```

-   This will start the MCP Inspector, which helps you discover and test your MCP endpoints.
+   This will start the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), which helps you discover and test your MCP endpoints.
 Open the URL it provides in your browser and configure your MCP server (use SSE).

-   Have a look at the tools that are available and run them.
+   Have a look at the tools that are found and run them.
+If you want, you can configure fastapi-mcp to exclude certain endpoints or customize the tool names.
+See the [fastapi-mcp documentation on customization](https://fastapi-mcp.tadata.com/configurations/customization#code-samples) for more details.

 5. **Update `.vscode/mcp.json` to add the new MCP endpoint**